Viewing System Alerts - Active and Historical

 Open a Trouble Ticket (For Active Alerts Only)

 If you want to generate a trouble ticket for the asset that triggered the alert, click Create Trouble Ticket from the alert detail view.
-The data point is auto-populated in the Additional Detail field:
+The system auto-populates the data point in the Additional Detail field:

 For more details, see Trouble Tickets.